 EL Sol CHWs and Promotores Response to Covid-19

 - Provides education on how to minimize risk and direct community members to credible and reliable resources.

 - Provides assistant clarifying myths on topics related to Covid-19.

 - Provides navigation to connect community members to health providers and health insurance.

 - Distributes food to the most in need.

 - Provides informal counseling to support families.

-Community Health Workers (CHWs) can play an essential function as entry-level (lay or para-professional) COVID-19 Contact tracers because of their close relationships with both patients and health care systems in their communities, their understanding of community culture, and their knowledge of the social supports needed to help people through this pandemic.
+CHWs and promotores can play an essential function as entry-level (lay or para-professional) COVID-19 contact tracers because of their close relationships with both patients and health care systems in their communities, their understanding of community culture, and their knowledge of the social supports needed to help people through this pandemic.
 Contact tracers join a dynamic team of medical and public health professionals responsible for interviewing the contacts of people with confirmed positive COVID-19 test results.
 In these interviews, tracers will collect a range of critical information including demographics, medical history and symptoms, exposures, details about current living situation and ability to quarantine/isolate.
 Tracers must be able to conduct these sensitive conversations professionally, protect confidentiality, and be willing to lean and employ techniques of motivational interviewing.
 While tracers are not required to have a background in public health or medicine, ability to make quick and sound judgements on when to elevate issues of importance and concern to clinical staff is key.
 Language abilities, especially in Spanish, are critical.
 Comfort working on multiple online platforms and working in a fast-paced, dynamic, challenging environment is key.
-The Association of State and Territorial Health Officials supports the role of CHWs as entry-level COVID-19 Contact Tracers.
+The Association of State and Territorial Health Officials supports the role of CHWs and promotores as entry-level COVID-19 contact tracers.